PinkDiamond1/status.im/source/technical/build_status/index.md

 ### Building local `status-go` repository

-If instead you need to use a locally checked-out `status-go` repository as a dependency of `status-react`, you can achieve that by defining the `STATUS_GO_SRC_OVERRIDE` environment variable:
+If instead you need to use a locally checked-out `status-go` repository as a dependency of `status-mobile`, you can achieve that by defining the `STATUS_GO_SRC_OVERRIDE` environment variable:

 ```sh